 Uses of Hemp

 The seed is mainly used in dietary products.
 Hemp seeds are typically hulled and use in variety of ways.
-Seeds can be eaten raw, ground into a meal, made into milk, and is even used to make protein powder.
+Seeds can be eaten raw, ground into a meal, made into milk, and are even used to make protein powder.

 Canada is the biggest producer of hemp seeds with over 84,000 acres licensed for cultivation in 2015.
 Most of the hemp strains grown in Canada are called Finola.
 Finola is known for producing the most amount of seeds, but they are very short so can’t be used for their stalk.
 Over time, more farmers are experimenting with dual use varieties that can be used for both seeds and stalks.

 The Bast (Fiber)